jdpinedaj/jdpinedaj/README.md

 ## About me
 * I'm a Data Scientist and Researcher, from Medellín, Colombia 🇨🇴
-* Currently I'm living in Luxembourg 🇱🇺, working at the University of Luxembourg
+* Currently I'm living in Luxembourg, working at the University of Luxembourg 🇱🇺
-* I'm interested in several topics within the domain of Computer Science and transport.
+* I'm interested in several topics within the domain of Computer Science 💻 and transport 🚋
 * I love videogames 🎮

 ## Reach me here